Should I root my Android phone

 It is cumbersome because one has to manually enter it in each network connection (every Wi-Fi connection and the cellular connection).

-It is error-prone because for changing the Wi-Fi settings, one has to "Modify network", then toggle on the advanced options and change "IP settings" from DHCP to Static.
+It is error-prone because to change the Wi-Fi settings, one has to "Modify network", then toggle on the advanced options and change "IP settings" from DHCP to Static.
 Thus, one has to manually specify the phone’s IP address and other details.

 There are alternatives for non-rooted devices, and those involve using a VPN, which is hardly a good solution but is less error-prone than editing every network by hand.